 The long-endurance UAV can carry the Sterna system, which is a portable aerial ranging system that measures the magnetic signature of naval vessels to determine potential threats from underwater foes both in deep seas and shallow waters.

 The field-proven UAV IT180 family of drones is in service with the French Armed Forces.
 The Indonesian Navy deployed a UAV IT180-120 equipped with a Sterna system in July 2018.

 The mini UAV IT180-120 features dual payload slots, a tripod landing gear and two counter-rotating rotors.
 The upper section of the UAV is installed with a radio signal receiver antenna.

 The drone has a total unloaded / empty weight of 16kg and can carry payloads weighing up to 5kg.
 It can be deployed in less than 15 minutes and is designed to take off and land autonomously.

 UAV IT180-120 payloads and communication

-The modular VTOL UAV can support several payload options such as a digital still camera or a gyro-stabilised electro-optical / infrared camera with video recording options.
+The modular VTOL UAV can support several payload options, such as a digital still camera or gyro-stabilised electro-optical / infrared camera with video recording options.
 The vehicle can also be fitted with light detection and ranging (LiDAR) sensors, CBRN sensors, and an anti-drone kit.

-The Sterna system on-board the UAV is an aerial-portable magnetic-range solution comprising a fluxgate three axes magnetometer and a high-performance digitiser.
+The Sterna system on board the UAV is an aerial-portable magnetic-range solution comprising a fluxgate three axes magnetometer and high-performance digitiser.
 It performs real-time mine and magnetic anomaly detection (MAD) mapping in a horizontal plane on the vessels.